takenet/blip-docs/source/includes/en/extensions/desk.md

 }
 ```

-After receive the Redirect message the bot can for example change the user state and start to handle next messages automaticaly.
+After receiving the Redirect message, the bot can change the user state and start to handle next messages automatically.

-###Closing an attendance actively
+### Closing an attendance actively

 TBD